lheyberger/mtg-mana-rocks/posts/edhrank_cedh_sept2022.md

 # Closing Words

 This was an interesting project to work on because cEDH decks are the most optimized versions of decks that you can find.
-This project revealed an interesting flaw in the way I calculated the Control rank, which I _temporarily_ fixed in `edhrank_0.0.1-alpha.7`.
+This project revealed an interesting flaw in the way I calculated the Control value, which I _temporarily_ fixed in `edhrank_0.0.1-alpha.7`.

 ℹ️ [@edhrank](https://twitter.com/edhrank) is **publicly available and free to use**.
 If you want to learn how to use it, follow this [guide](./tool_edhrank.html).